OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Open Research Agent

 \subsection{Reflection Mechanism as Semantic Optimizer}

 Reflection has been identified as a critical capability for autonomous agents to improve performance through iterative self-evaluation and revision \cite{shinn2023reflexion}.
-In OR-Agent, reflection is not treated as an auxiliary narrative component, but as a core control primitive that organizes empirical evidence, guides subsequent edits, and stabilizes long-horizon search.
 The central view adopted in this work is that \emph{designing a reflection mechanism is analogous to designing an optimizer in conventional numerical optimization}.

-\paragraph{Hierarchical Reflections.} OR-Agent implements a hierarchical reflection stack that aggregates feedback at increasing temporal scales, similar to how optimization algorithms accumulate information over minibatches, epochs, and training trajectories.
-Three levels of reflections are maintained: \begin{itemize} \item \textbf{Experiment reflections} are produced after each experiment step.
-They capture local diagnostics and are appended to the immediate experimentation context in a ReAct-style feedback loop. \item \textbf{Experiment summaries} are produced at the end of a solution’s experimentation process.
-They compress the entire refinement trajectory for a single solution node, highlighting performance evolution, causal attributions for parameter changes, persistent issues, and actionable recommendations. \item \textbf{Long-term reflections} are maintained across an entire research round by the Lead Agent.
-They are updated when several new solution summaries become available, distilling cross-solution regularities into compact guidance that biases subsequent expansions of the research tree. \end{itemize}
+OR-Agent implements a hierarchical reflection stack that aggregates feedback at increasing temporal scales, similar to how optimization algorithms accumulate information over minibatches, epochs, and training trajectories.
+Prior work has described short-term reflection as a form of \emph{verbal gradient} \cite{ye2024reevo}, where natural-language feedback functions analogously to gradient information in numerical optimization.
+OR-Agent generalizes this perspective by mapping multiple levels of reflection to distinct components of optimization dynamics.